Cloth Simulation

 Vertex Bindings

-For the bandana, red vertex color binding is added.
+For the bandana, red vertex color binding is added (as shown with the debug material above).
 Set the vertex color as red on the bandana model to follow the user’s head with the Neck Pivot Point

 object.